Cook smarter

 Task How the bench scraper helps

-Dividing dough Clean, decisive cuts that do not tear gluten strands — preserving structure
+Dividing dough Clean, decisive cuts that don't tear gluten strands

 Portioning Cut dough into equal pieces by weight for uniform dough balls